 - Develop app security requirements that are specific to and compliant with the insurance industry’s highly regulated environment.

 - Understand the types of app vulnerabilities and how to detect them.

 - Analyze the risks and appropriateness of apps deployed to mobile devices.

-Kathryn Allen, Associate, Technology Transactions and Data Privacy
+Kathryn Allen, Shareholder, Technology Transactions and Data Privacy